 Students will reflect on their internship experience in order to identify and assess their growth in skills and experience, gain a broader appreciation of the discipline and enhance their sense of civic responsibility.

 Students who are Applied Psychology & Human Development (APHD) majors are eligible to register for this class.
 Preference is given to juniors and seniors.
 Sophomores and APHD minors may be able to register with approval from the Undergraduate Associate Dean’s Office, if space is available.

 Students should be able to:

 Students should prepare for and expect to participate in professional and direct engagement with the practicum site over the course of a semester.
-Typical practicum experiences require 8-12 hours a week.
-For a regular 15 week semester, a 3 credit practicum course will equate to approximately 225 hours.
+Typical practicum experiences require 8-12 hours a week for a minimum of 12 weeks.
+Students should begin their placement no later than the week following the add/drop deadline, and continue through the end of the semester.
 Be prepared for a large time commitment and schedule your classes accordingly.

 Students will gain real-world learning experiences by working with professionals in an applied setting that is relevant to psychology.
 In general, the practicum experience will provide students the opportunity to apply what they have learned in the major; gain exposure to potential career paths; develop competency working in diverse settings, with diverse populations; build mentor and other network relationships; and develop professional skills.